Executive performance agreements

 - the remaining 4 based on the Balanced Scorecard’s four quadrants of financial, stakeholder and outcome, internal business and learning and growth.

 These objectives are drafted in consultation with the Leadership Board, and are approved by the PSC Board.
 As part of performance agreement planning, executives are asked to identify their development priorities.

-Executive performance assessments seek to drive high performance, based on a three point scale — limited, sound and high — and are cascaded from their CEO to ensure optimum alignment within agencies and consistency across the sector.
+Executive performance assessments seek to drive high performance, based on a 3 point scale — limited, sound and high — and are cascaded from their CEO to ensure optimum alignment within agencies and consistency across the sector.

 - CEOs develop their intended performance outcomes which define the expectation for high performance

 - The objectives are cascaded to their executives tailored to suit their role and responsibilities